top of page

 It is easy to allow ourselves to become consumed by strong reactions.
 However, something as simple as taking a moment to acknowledge how you feel can take the power away from your emotions.

-Do this by pausing for a moment and naming your feelings out loud or in your head.
+Pause for a moment and name your feelings out loud or in your head.
 Are you tense?
 Frustrated?
 Nervous?
 Angry?
 Disappointed?
-Taking the time to label how you feel can help put your emotions in perspective and give you a moment to cool down.
+Labeling how you feel can help put your emotions in perspective and give you a moment to cool down.

-When things start going pear-shaped in a ride, oftentimes, our first instinct as humans is to blame something for the mishap.
-When riding, our horses can fall victim to that tendency.
+When things start going pear-shaped, our first instinct as humans is to starting blaming.
+Our horses can fall victim to that tendency.
 However, it is important to take a logical approach to the ride and remember horses can only do what they are taught and told properly.
 They do not have the brain processes necessary to act out of spite or vengeance.
-They are not acting out to "get back at you" and odds are, in reality, they are confused or sore and unable to perform.
+They are not acting out to "get back at you" and odds are they are confused or sore and unable to perform.

 Woman riding horse in neck rope